kuromadoshiMJ/Stereo-LIME/README.md

 ## Localization

-Final pose obtained by minimizing by the depth residual between the depth image and the projection of local point cloud using ceres optimization
+The final camera pose is obtained by minimizing the depth residual which is the difference between the depth of the map point in local map and the corresponding stereo depth.
+This non-linear optimization problem is solved by `Ceres-Solver`.
 <p float = "left">
   <img src = "images/transformation.jpg" alt="localize" width="400" />
 </p>